vanilla-willa/itemized-prices-comparison-google-sheets/README.md

   - Listed under the category with the colored cell:
     - Item is in the first column
     - Pricing formatted in $XXX.XX (using the built-in Number format tool) is in the second column
-- When the user loads the spreadsheet, a shortcut menu named 'Surprised Pikachu' shows up in the menu bar to access the scripts.
+- When the user loads the spreadsheet, a menu named 'Surprised Pikachu' shows up in the menu bar to access the scripts.
 - When the user uses the menu dropdown, they can run the main scripts directly or open a Pokemon-themed sidebar panel to either run the main scripts or embed a shortcut to their source data for quick access.
 - If the user embeds a shortcut, 11 rows of colored cells will be added to the top of the sheet, and shortcut images with scripts will be added to those rows.
 - The user can only use scripts on the currently active sheet.